 The third Hawaiian entry on this list, Waihilau Falls has a drop of 2,598 feet.
 It is found on the state's Big Island.

 Colonial Creek Falls is the fourth tallest waterfall in the US and the tallest waterfall in the contiguous states.
 It is found in Washington State.

-This waterfall in the Sierra Nevada of California is a major attraction for tourists from all around the world.
-The water usually peaks in the later stages of spring, which is usually between May and June, after the melting of snow.
+This waterfall, in the Sierra Nevada of California, is a major attraction for tourists from all around the world.
+The water usually peaks in the later stages of spring, between May and June, after the melting of snow.
 Within the same area, on the valley’s south side, the Sentinel Falls also drops from a height of about 2,000 feet between March and June with May being the peak flowing season.
 In other months of the year, some of the waterfalls in the area, including Yosemite Falls, have little water or dry up entirely by August.

 Yosemite Falls dries up altogether every year except for extremely wet years.
 Late fall usually arrives with some storms that may rejuvenate the waterfall, which then freezes in the winter.
 People can observe the fall from several areas around the park such as Yosemite Village and Yosemite Valley Lodge.
 The waterfall comprises three subsections namely the Upper Yosemite Fall, the Middle Cascades, and the Lower Yosemite Fall.